common-workflow-language/user_guide/_episodes/04-output.md

 ~~~
 {: .output}

-The field `outputBinding` describes how to to set the value of each
+The field `outputBinding` describes how to set the value of each
 output parameter.

 ~~~